 “There must exist a paradigm, a practical model for social change that includes an understanding of ways to transform consciousness that are linked to efforts to transform structures.” - bell hooks

 Dr. Tekisha Dwan Everette’s passion for social justice was fueled by her personal experiences and influences as a child.
 As a youth, she experienced delays in diagnosing asthma, and faced challenges accessing and navigating the health care system.
 These experiences gave Everette first-hand knowledge of the importance of health and health care access.
-This, combined with her admiration for social justice trailblazers such as Thurgood Marshall, Barbara Jordan, and Sandra Day O'Conner, inspired Everette to dedicate her life’s work toward eradicating health care inequities through advocacy and policy.
+This, combined with her admiration for social justice trailblazers such as Thurgood Marshall, Barbara Jordan, and Sandra Day O'Connor, inspired Everette to dedicate her life’s work toward eradicating health care inequities through advocacy and policy.

 Everette has built a successful career in public policy, particularly health care policy, and advocacy in the non-profit, state, and private sectors.
 Before taking the helm of Health Equity Solutions (HES), she served as the Managing Director of Federal Government Affairs with the American Diabetes Association, where she provided strategic leadership on policy and advocacy initiatives with the White House, several federal agencies, and Congress, which led to important victories for people with and at risk for diabetes.
 Prior to this, Everette worked as a government relations consultant with Drinker, Biddle, and Reath, LLC, where she represented the interests of several nonprofit health care organizations on issues such as health reform, Medicare, Medicaid, and federal appropriations.
 Everette has also worked for the Service Employees International Union, RESI, the State of Maryland, and the Manpower Demonstration Research Corporation.